marcpaelinck/gamelan-notation/src/notation2midi/README.md

 The `notation2midi` folder contains several modules that work together to convert musical notation into MIDI files.
 Below is a brief explanation of each module:

 1. **notation5_to_dict.py**: This module is responsible for parsing the input notation files.
 It reads and validates the notation data and converts it into a record format that can be processed by other modules.
 This module processes notation written with the *Bali Music 5* font.
-In order to be able to convert other notation types, this is the only module that needs to be replicated.
+To convert other notation types, this is the only module that needs to be rewritten.

 2. **dict_to_score.py**: This module takes the parsed notation data and converts it into an object model that has a Score object as root.
 It processes the metadata into the object model and generates a structure that reflects the notation flow (repeat and goto metadata statements).